 Regret is Real

 The number of people who regret their medical transition is growing rapidly.
-There are currently over 9,000 members on the Reddit detransitioner forum, and a new international charity to help them.
+There are currently over 17,000 members on the Reddit detransitioner forum.
 These are some of their stories, in their own words, about why they regret the hormonal and surgical interventions that were performed when they were too young to make such life-altering decisions:

 The whole time I had fully believed I was just inherently trans.
 That's what doctors told me.
 What other trans people who fully related to how I felt about my body believed as well.
 Transition was supposedly the best way to treat this and yet I still didn't like my body most of the time and objectively I had only made myself more sick and dependent on medication….I don't think I can live with this long-term.
 I think I went too far to live with this.